 Disclaimer: This post contains affiliate links, which means I earn a commission (at no extra cost to you) if you purchase from them.
 Thanks for supporting the free content on this site!

-My low porosity curls love the heat.
-If your natural hair is like mine, it will love a scalp massage and wash with Giovanni Tea Tree Triple Treat Shampoo.
+Give yourself a scalp massage and wash with Giovanni Tea Tree Triple Treat Shampoo.

 3. DETANGLE + LEAVE IN CONDITIONER